lucidrains/routing-transformer/examples/enwik8_deepspeed/README.md

-# Sinkhorn Transformer with Deepspeed for Enwik8
+# Routing Transformer with Deepspeed for Enwik8

 Deepspeed is the framework Microsoft used to train the world's largest Attention model (17GB) to date.
-They have open sourced it, and it works with Sinkhorn Transformers!
+They have open sourced it, and it works with Routing Transformers!

 1. First install Deepspeed following instructions from their official repository https://github.com/microsoft/DeepSpeed